evodify/evodify.github.io/_posts/2019-04-18-rna-seq-star-snakemake.md

 --sjdbOverhang 100
 ```

-I think these options are self-explanatory. `--runThreadN` indicates the number of cores to be used. `--sjdbOverhang` can be adjusted as ReadLength-1 but 100 is recommended in the STAR documentation as a generally good value. `canFam3` is the reference name for both FASTA and GTF file.
+I think these options are self-explanatory. `--runThreadN` indicates the number of cores to be used. `--sjdbOverhang` can be specified as ReadLength-1.
+You can also 100 which is recommended as a generally good value in the STAR documentation. `canFam3` is the reference name for both FASTA and GTF file.
 You need to change this name for your reference in all commands below.

 If you have only GFF annotation, you can convert GFF to GTF with <a href="http://cole-trapnell-lab.github.io/cufflinks/file_formats/" target="_blank">Cufflinks</a>: